ava-labs/avalanche-network-runner/docs/reference.md

 ## `add-node`

-Add a new node to the network.
+Adds a new node to the network.

 ### Flags